• Civility and manners, Personal growth

 How we see things

 “We don’t see things as they are.
-We see them as we are.”~Anais Nin It’s easy to be blinded by our own perceptions or preferences, as French memoirist Anais Nin reminds us in today’s thought.
+We see them as we are.”~Anais Nin Our experience and circumstances shape how we perceive things, as French memoirist Anais Nin reminds us in today’s quote.
+If I’ve had a bad meal in a restaurant, for instance, I’m unlikely to try it again — even if my dining companions enjoyed everything they ordered.
 Whenever I find myself offended, annoyed, or angered, I’m tempted to adopt the stance of self-righteousness.
-It’s my way or the highway, right?
 That’s when I absolutely need to stop and consider the reasons behind another person’s actions or opinions.
 And that’s when a little empathy comes in handy.
-Have I taken time to understand what that person might be going through at the time?
-Am I holding him or her to a standard that…
+Have I taken time to understand what that…

 • Health & wellbeing, Inspirational quotes